Post Match Reflections: Brilliant Belgium stun European Champions

 Russo’s dismal season continues

-Although the Arsenal striker was praised for her positive hold-up play and work there are a lot of questions being asked about Alessia Russo’s WSL performances as well as the inability to put the ball in the back of the net over the international window.
-Struggling to re-create the form she produced at the World Cup her summer move from rivals Manchester United has appeared to leave her a little short on confidence as she smashed a shot into the side netting from a tight angle.
-The 24-year-old squandered arguably England’s two best chances somehow missing from just six yards out.
-The decision to keep faith in Russo over last season’s WSL top goal scorer Rachel Daly will be open for debate after yet another performance where she failed to convert some golden chances.
+Although the Arsenal striker was praised for her positive hold-up play and work, there are a lot of questions being asked about Alessia Russo’s WSL performances, as well as her inability to put the ball in the back of the net over the international window.
+Struggling to re-create the form she produced at the World Cup, her summer move from rivals Manchester United has appeared to leave her a little short on confidence as she smashed a shot into the side netting from a tight angle.
+The 24-year-old squandered arguably England’s two best chances, somehow missing from just six yards out.
+The decision to keep faith in Russo over last season’s WSL top goal scorer, Rachel Daly, will be open for debate after yet another performance where she failed to convert some golden chances.

-Her teammates found it hard to play the ball into her as she was constantly straying offside finding it tough to create space in the congested Belgium box.
-The Lionesses are yet to have someone prove they are capable of leading the line since the retirement of all-time record goal scorer Ellen White.
+Her teammates found it hard to play the ball into her as she was constantly straying offside, finding it tough to create space in the congested Belgian box.
+The Lionesses are yet to have someone prove they are capable of leading the line since the retirement of record goal scorer Ellen White.

-Players failed to step up in Greenwood’s absence which was a huge blow to lose one of the leaders and key players in the squad so early in the game.
-In the two games England have lost; it’s been a similar story, gave the ball away sloppily and too easily.
-Definitely something they need to work on collectively and individually otherwise teams will continue to dominate us.
-We made it hard for ourselves losing the ball far too easily and being punished on the counter attack.
+Players failed to step up in Greenwood’s absence, which was a huge blow to lose one of the leaders and key players in the squad so early in the game.
+In the two games England have lost, it’s been a similar story, giving the ball away sloppily and too easily.
+Definitely something they need to work on collectively and individually; otherwise, teams will continue to dominate us.
+We made it hard for ourselves, losing the ball far too easily and being punished on the counterattack.
 The bottom line is England will not win games until they improve their finishing.

 Photo: Chris Foxwell